CodeShadowing95/alx-higher_level_programming/0x03-python-data_structures/README.md

 <h2>Python - Data structures</h2>
 0- Print all integers of a list</br>
 1- Get an element from a list(line in C)</br>
+2- Replace an element of a list at a specific position (like in C)</br>
+2- Replace an element of a list at a specific position (like in C)</br>